Xander136/CS50x_2023/project/README.md

 1. Display in a list of all the terms in English and Japanese.
 2. Cards that you can select to quickly display the most used Programming Language and Topics.
 3. A search function for either word, term, or topic.
-4. Add new terms to the collection of terms.
+4. Add, Update, and Delete terms to the collection of terms.

 - How will it be executed?<br>
 1. I will be using Python, Flask, HTML, CSS, Bootstrap cards